pavanb0/Goodmorningdetector/README.md

 it's useful, when you use WhatsApp and your memory, is running out </br>
 TODO </br>
 convert it into api upload all images get json response </br>
-implement in other platforms such as Android ios
+implement in other platforms such as Android ios windows

 </br>